yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 ## [Turbo mode](https://www.youtube.com/watch?v=D3djVW3dSGA)

 If you followed previous progress reports, you may have noticed a certain pattern.
-Your writer has a stupid idea, and [byte[]](https://github.com/liamwhite) is the one that ends up listening to my rambling and makes that idea a reality.
+Your writer has a stupid idea, and byte[] is the one that ends up listening to my rambling and makes that idea a reality.
 This routine worked successfully with SMAA for Vulkan, unsuccessfully with increasing the staging buffer size to take advantage of ReBAR, sadly, and this time, it _almost worked_ with `Turbo mode`, or its official/boring name, {{< gh-hovercard "9552" "Force maximum clocks." >}}

 You might be able to see where this is going.
-[A year ago](https://yuzu-emu.org/entry/yuzu-progress-report-feb-2022/#vulkan-is-the-future) Patreon funding got your writer access to an RX 6500 to help with testing and debugging.
+[A year ago,](https://yuzu-emu.org/entry/yuzu-progress-report-feb-2022/#vulkan-is-the-future) Patreon funding got your writer access to an RX 6500 to help with testing and debugging.
-That card died a horrible premature death (and no one misses it), but before kicking the bucket, it let us learn that RDNA and RDNA2 hardware from AMD suffer from serious downclocking issues if you’re not constantly shoving work to the GPU.
+That card died a horrible, premature death (and no one misses it), but before kicking the bucket, it allowed us to learn that RDNA and RDNA2 hardware from AMD suffer from serious downclocking issues if you’re not constantly shoving work to the GPU.
-Thankfully, due to the cryptomining crash an RX 6600 took its place, for no extra cost.
+Thankfully, due to the cryptomining crash, an RX 6600 took its place for no extra cost.
 In your face, miners.

 Ehem, back on topic.
 The card will try to idle as much as possible to save power, so if the workload is not constant, it switches to a lower clock speed, and raising the clocks again takes time.
 This results in lower performance.
-While the issue affects all GPU vendors in one way or another, only AMD suffers from up to 70% performance losses, with both Windows *and* Linux drivers, yes, even RADV.
+While the issue affects all GPU vendors in one way or another, only AMD suffers from up to 70% performance losses, with both Windows *and* Linux drivers.
+Yes, even RADV.

 Since asking the users to apply external workarounds like encoding video in the background to keep VRAM usage high or overclocking the minimum clock speed are not easy to communicate, or can count as voiding your warranty, your writer was going insane trying to find ways to cleanly solve this issue, as it seems AMD isn’t very interested in it.